Confirmation

 Young people

 Families are invited to enrol young people in Year 8 or above are invited to join the Confirmation Programme each year.
-For information for this year, please email Fr Ray at the parish office.
+For information for this year, please email the parish office.

 It is not possible to enrol candidates for the programme after it has started because ours is a short but intensive programme.